NikolayNovozhilov/glide_presenter/README.md

 This project is an experiment in AI-assisted development.
 Full transparency: I didn't write a single line of code myself.
 I can code python all right, but didn’t touch JavaScript for years.

 It took ~25 prompts given to Claude Sonnet 4.5 (browser chat, not Claude Code).
 I briefly tried Google AI Studio (Gemini Pro Preview) and I kept quite a bit of UI/CSS suggested by it.
-But ultimately I switched back to Claud because of speed.
+But ultimately I switched back to Claude because of speed.

 *I may write a more detailed post about the workflow, lessons learned, and effective prompting strategies later.*